 What Are the Health Benefits of This Recipe?

-Now that you know how to make a Paleo sweet potato breakfast casserole, you can have something other than Paleo granola.
+Now that you know how to make a Paleo sweet potato breakfast casserole, you can have something other than a stack of Paleo breakfast pancakes.
 But let’s talk about some of the health benefits it offers.
 The recipe here is full of tasty vegetables, such as sundried tomatoes, peppers, and sweet potatoes.
 That means that you will get a healthy dose of vitamins when you eat it for breakfast.
 But what other health benefits does it offer you?

 1. May improve metabolism